Pakistan's MQM denounces Imran Khan in Karachi protest

 "I also hold the British government responsible as I had warned them about British citizen Altaf Hussain after his open threats."

 Altaf Hussain is accused of murder in Pakistan and leads his party remotely from exile in England.
-His party is designated a terrorist organisation by Canada, a charge it strongly denies.
+His party is designated a terrorist organization by Canada, a charge it strongly denies.

 In recent days, he gave a speech which many Pakistanis felt was an incitement to attack political rivals.
 British police are investigating whether or not it constituted a hate speech.